 Compilers Resources

 This post is a compilation of great resources I found while building a type checker for Python.
-These resources are free and highly focused on specific topics, making them ideal for learning by doing rather than sifting through extensive materials.
+These resources are free and highly focused on specific topics, making them ideal for learning by doing rather than going through extensive materials.

 Parser

 When it comes to writing a parser, your approach depends on your project’s goals.
 For compilers or interpreters, you can use a parser generator.
 However, if you’re working on tools like formatters or language servers, your parser needs to handle broken code gracefully.
+This can be either done with a tool like treesitter that can handle broken code to some extent and also by writing your own.
+Of course writing your own is more fun.

 For a comprehensive understanding of relevant topics, consider following the Stanford Compilers Class.
 Although I haven’t watched it personally, I found this guide based on the class quite helpful.